vrama628/dominai/README.md

 {
     play: boolean; // whether to play the card.
     data: <see above>; // data required to play this card }

+"Poacher" // game to player request
+Request:
+{
+    hand: Card[]; // your current hand
+    empty_supply_piles: number; // the number of cards you must discard }
+Response:
+{
+    discard: Card[]; // the cards to discard from your hand }

 "Library" // game to player request